CodeModeYT/Homeserver---Scripts/readme.md

  - 1 SSD as boot drive (225GB)
  - 1 HDD as storage drive (1TB)

-As base OS I've installed proxmox and inside of proxmox I've installed TrueNAS and home assistant.
+As base OS I've installed proxmox and inside of it I've installed TrueNAS and home assistant (currently only for testing purposes).